Discovery and Assurance

 | Evidence URL | Optional link to supporting documentation (SOC 2 report, SLA, deployment config) |

-Mipiti does not verify attestations — it records them, tracks expiry, and flags gaps.
+For external obligations, Mipiti records attestations, tracks expiry, and flags gaps.
 The auditor verifies, same as SOC 2 CUECs (Complementary User Entity Controls).

 When an attestation expires, affected COs revert to at_risk until re-attested or covered by controls.